Summarize this page via

 Risk of spreading misinformation

 Spreading incorrect information generated with AI can be extremely damaging to your brand.
 Not only does it hurt your brand voice, but it also affects the audience that consumes the content.
-This is why it’s important to have a check-and-balance on the AI-generated content.
+This is why it’s important to have checks and balances on AI-generated content.

 AI hallucinations